A Deployable Embodied Vision-Language Navigation System with Hierarchical Cognition and Context-Aware Exploration: Introduction

 Despite these advances, existing zero-shot VLN methods still struggle with a fundamental systems-level challenge: navigation intelligence is inherently multi-scale, whereas embedded computation is tightly budgeted.
-In real-world deployment, an embodied agent must react to local geometry and scene environments at high frequency \cite{zhao2024survey}, while also maintaining semantic memory, grounding language to the scene, and making long-horizon decisions under partial observability \cite{liu2025aligning}.
-Current approaches can be broadly categorized into two paradigms with distinct design priorities.
-One line of work prioritizes efficiency and deployability through lightweight perception and decision modules, enabling real-time operation on resource-limited platforms \cite{yokoyama2024vlfm, zhang2025apexnav, du2025vl, liu2025handle}.
-However, such designs often compromise the richness of scene understanding and limit the ability to perform complex instruction grounding and high-level reasoning.
-The other line of work, in contrast, emphasizes stronger reasoning capability by tightly integrating large language models (LLMs) or vision–language models (VLMs), thereby leveraging richer semantic priors and more expressive inference \cite{yin2024sg, yin2025unigoal, kuang2024openfmnav}.
-Nevertheless, such designs exhibit computation patterns that are inherently misaligned with the stringent real-time control requirements of embodied navigation, leading to increased latency and degraded responsiveness.
-Furthermore, most of these systems typically adopt greedy exploration strategies that select the locally optimal direction at each step.
-This often lead to oscillatory behaviors between multiple regions, resulting in redundant traversal and reduced exploration efficiency.
+Specifically, in real-world deployment, an embodied agent must react to local geometry and scene environments at high frequency \cite{zhao2024survey}, while also maintaining semantic memory, grounding language to the scene, and making long-horizon decisions under partial observability \cite{liu2025aligning}.
+However, current approaches either prioritize efficiency and deployability with lightweight reasoning modules at the cost of limited scene understanding and reasoning capability \cite{yokoyama2024vlfm, zhang2025apexnav, du2025vl, liu2025handle}, or emphasize strong reasoning through frequent invocation of LLMs/VLMs, which introduces significant latency and undermines real-time responsiveness \cite{yin2024sg, yin2025unigoal, kuang2024openfmnav}.

-To address these challenges, we propose HiCo-Nav, an efficient and deployable VLN system with robust high-level reasoning capability.
-To accommodate the inherently multi-scale nature of navigation, the system is decomposed into three functionally distinct layers that operate asynchronously.
-The perception–action layer performs real-time sensing and enables immediate responses to continuously updated observations, ensuring high-frequency interaction with the environment.
-The memory layer incrementally constructs a compact and efficient cognitive memory graph, which organizes the environment into a structured representation to support long-horizon reasoning and navigation.
-The reasoning layer leverages VLMs/LLMs to perform high-level inference over the cognitive memory graph, enabling more informed and globally consistent decision-making in complex environments.
-These layers operate in parallel and are coordinated through asynchronous communication and shared global states, which allows the system to maintain real-time reactivity while supporting deep reasoning.